OLC-LOC-Bioinformatics/KubeJobSub/README.md

 `AzureStorage upload *.py -p new-dir`

+Upload a folder called `folder` and all of its subfolders to root in Azure:

+`AzureStorage upload -r folder`

 Remove all the `.py` files in new-dir:

 `AzureStorage rm new-dir/*.py`

-Download a folder called `example` and all of its subfolders and files:
+Remove a folder called `example` and all of its subfolders and files:

 `AzureStorage rm -r example`

+Download a file called `file.txt` from directory `dir` to your current working directory:

+`AzureStorage download dir/file.txt`

+Download folder `folder` and all of its subfolders from root of Azure to directory `foo` on your machine:

+`AzureStorage download -r folder foo`